Walrasian equilibria are almost always finite in number: Preliminaries and boundary conditions

 These sets are used to define an economy with a finite number of consumers and goods.
-The consumers are represented by continuous utility functions.
+The consumers are represented by smooth utility functions.
+We assume that the underlying preference relations satisfy the boundary condition of Mas-Colell \cite[Def.~2.3.16]{Mas-Colell85}, also used in \cite{CDG2010}.
+Thus indifference sets are complete submanifolds of $\R^{\ell}_{++}$.
+Our hypotheses exclude corner solutions and guarantee that the utility maximisation problem has a solution for every $p$.
+We also assume that there is some strictly positive amount of each good in the economy.

 From Proposition 3.3 in \cite{CDG2010}, there is a homeomorphism between the space of utilities and the space of preferences describing the economy.
-Since we work with the open price simplex we impose a boundary condition, as usual: in this context the utilities are proper maps\footnote{A proper map is such that the inverse image of a compact set is itself compact.}.